Kushagra651/Zomato_eda/README.md

 # 🍽️ Zomato EDA Project

 This project performs **Exploratory Data Analysis (EDA)** on the Zomato dataset to uncover insights about restaurant trends, customer preferences, and geographic patterns in food services.
-The analysis is aimed at helping stakeholders make data-driven business decisions
+The analysis is aimed at helping stakeholders make data-driven business decisions.

 ---